 Additionally, the FHCCC and the Central Valley Urban Institute mentioned that common fair housing complaints are for discrimination related to disability and race, reducing available housing to people of specific races or with accessibility needs.
 These complaints were in addition to other fair housing concerns.
 Llaves de tu Casa Iniciativa and FHA stated that much of the existing affordable housing is located in areas with fewer resources and often not maintained well.
-These organizations also noted that affordable housing in higher-opportunity areas.
+These organizations also noted that affordable housing funding is often only available for projects in specific areas, preventing placement of affordable housing in higher-opportunity areas.
 Central Valley Urban Institute and BIA noted that smaller communities in the area lack access to transit, jobs, education, and healthcare facilities.
 The CoC and FHA noted that these smaller communities also lack access to social services such as mental healthcare and housing services for people experiencing homelessness.
 Llaves de tu Casa Iniciativa shared that some households in these areas can often face barriers to homeownership due to financial literacy, technology, or language barriers.